mrljaime/cassandra-keyspaces/README.md

 * ##### Run project with Amazon Keyspaces

-To run the project with Amazon Keyspace we need uncomment the line in `src/main/resources/application.properties` as show below:
+To run the project with Amazon Keyspace we need uncomment the line in `src/main/resources/application.properties` as shows below:
 ```properties
 #spring.profiles.active=dev
 spring.profiles.active=keyspaces